ParthKadam11/CEX/README.md

 - Price service and chart history
 - Authenticated application gateway for trading flows
 - Trade UI wired through the application layer

-## Deployment notes

-- `apps/web` is suitable for Vercel.
-- `apps/exchange` should run as a single long-lived service with persistent disk for WAL and snapshots.
-- Redis and TimescaleDB should be managed separately from the exchange process.